-- 37.1 All interested parties will be informed of the essential facts to be considered by the Commission. - 37.2 All interested parties will receive 7 days to comment on the essential facts. - 37.3 The Commission may grant parties an extension on good cause shown. - 37.4 The Commission will take all relevant comments on the essential facts into consideration in its final finding.
+- 37.1 All interested parties will be informed of the essential facts to be considered by the Commission, provided there has been a change in the facts to be considered since the Commission issued its preliminary determination. - 37.2 All interested parties will receive 7 days to comment on the essential facts. - 37.3 The Commission may grant parties an extension on good cause shown. - 37.4 The Commission will take all relevant comments on the essential facts into consideration in its final finding.

-38 Definitive anti-dumping duties
+38 Definitive countervailing duties

-38.1 Definitive anti-dumping duties will remain in place for a period of five years from the date of the publication of the Commission's final recommendation unless otherwise specified or unless reviewed prior to the lapse of the fiveyear period.
-38.2 Definitive anti-dumping duties may be imposed with retroactive effect as provided for in terms of the Customs and Excise Act, 1964 (Act No 91 of 1964).
+- 38.1 Definitive countervailing duties will remain in place for a period of five years from the date of the publication of the Commission's final recommendation unless otherwise specified or unless reviewed prior to the lapse of the fiveyear period. - 38.2 Definitive countervailing duties may be imposed, with retroactive effect as provided for in terms of the Customs and Excise Act, 1964 (Act No 91 of 1964). - 38.3 Where parties have not properly cooperated in a investigation, the Commission may base its final finding for such parties on the facts available and may determine the level of the countervailing measure on such facts available.